theRealAph/ScopeLocals/README.md

 The core idea of scope locals is to support something like a "special variable" in Common Lisp.
 This is a dynamically scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
-We also support inheritance for scope locals, so that parallel constructs can set a value in the parent before sub-tasks start.

 One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.